The Celtic Seaways 2021

 The pilgrimage island of Iona & the classic city of Oban

 Today’s early visit will be steeped in Christian history as we visit the small pilgrimage island of Iona.
-It is considered the birthplace of Christianity in Scotland with the arrival of St. Columba in AD 563 and the founding of the Abbey.
+It is considered to be the birthplace of Christianity in Scotland with the arrival of St. Columba in AD 563 and the founding of the Abbey.
 The Abbey’s long history is rich with Viking attacks, foreign monks and even abandonment at one time, before being reconstructed to its present state.
 Today, Iona remains a place of pilgrimage and spirituality.
 Our visit entails a walk around the small town and free time around the Abbey.
 After our morning visit, we continue along the Isle of Mull towards Oban.

 The sailing trip from Oban is something truly extraordinary.
 We head out through the Sound of Mull with mainland Scotland starboards and Isle of Mull on the portside.